-Mr. Painter, a non-executive independent director, serves as Chair of the Board.
-Our Board believes that its leadership structure, with anon-executive Chair position separate from our Chief Executive Officer, provides appropriate, independent oversight of management.
-The Chair of our Board presides at all meetings of the Board and stockholders; presides during regularly held sessions with only the independent directors; encourages and facilitates active participation of all directors; develops the calendar of and agendas for Board meetings in consultation with our Chief Executive Officer and other members of the Board; determines, in consultation with our Chief Executive Officer, the information that should be provided to the Board in advance of meetings; and performs any other duties requested by the Board from time to time.
+Mr. Thoren, our former Chief Executive Officer, serves as Executive Chairman.
+Mr. Painter, a non-executive independent director, serves as Lead Independent Director of the Board.
+Our Board believes that its leadership structure, with a non-executive Lead Independent Director position separate from our Executive Chairman and Chief Executive Officer, provides appropriate, independent oversight of management.
+The Executive Chairman presides at all meetings of the Board and stockholders; encourages and facilitates active participation of all directors; develops the calendar of and agendas for Board meetings in consultation with our Chief Executive Officer, nor our Executive Chairman assists the Chief Executive Officer, the information that should be provided to the Board in advance of meetings; and performs any other duties requested by the Board from time to time.
+Additionally, the Executive Chairman assists the Chief Executive Officer, with the development of a strategic plan, provides mentorship to the Chief Executive Officer, and provides assistance with risk management and business development.
+The Lead Independent Director presides during regularly held sessions with only the independent directors; serves as a liaison between the independent directors, the Executive Chairman and management and periodically meets with the Executive Chairman and Chief Executive Chairman and